coolwanglu/pdf2htmlEX/README.md

 - [:point_right:Try your own files](https://github.com/coolwanglu/pdf2htmlEX/wiki/Try-Your-Own-Files)

 pdf2htmlEX renders PDF files in HTML, utilizing modern Web technologies.
 Academic papers with lots of formulas and figures?
-Magazines with complicated laytous?
+Magazines with complicated layouts?
 No problem!

 pdf2htmlEX is also an [online publishing tool](http://coolwanglu.github.io/pdf2htmlEX/doc/tb108wang.html) which is flexible for many different use cases.